review-commons/documents/guidelines_authors.md

 # Posting the reviews

-Review Commons will post the reviews and the authors' responseon on bioRxiv or medRxiv only when the authors transfer their manuscript to the first affiliate journal.
+Review Commons will post the reviews and the authors' response on bioRxiv or medRxiv when the authors transfer their manuscript to the first affiliate journal.
 The reviews and the authors' response will appear alongside the peer reviewed preprint.

 If authors wish to submit their manuscript to a journal outside of the consoritium of affilate journals, the manuscript should be formally withdrawn from consideration by Review Commons.
 Review Commons will communicate the reviews to external journals only in agreement with the reviewers and provided the authors agree with Review Commons posting the preprint.